Ziva Abraham, PhD

 Jeanne has her MS in Pharmaceutical QA & Regulatory Affairs, from Temple University, a master’s certificate in Clinical Trial Management from Drexel University, and a BS in Applied Science & Technology with a concentration in Medical Laboratory Sciences from Thomas Edison State College.

-Joe McCall, SM (NRCM) is the Associate Director of Quality Assurance Technical Services at ADMA Biologics in Boca Raton, FL.
+Joe McCall, SM (NRCM) is the Director of Quality Assurance Technical Services at ADMA Biologics in Boca Raton, FL.
 He has over 25 years of experience as a professional microbiologist at such companies as Bausch & Lomb, Genzyme, DSM Pharmaceuticals, STERIS Life Sciences, and Mass Biologics.
 Joe has been an active industry member throughout his career, teaching courses at PDA TRI, the University of Tennessee HSC, and providing training at FDA CBER Division of Product Quality and Manufacturing.
-Joe has developed and delivered numerous training seminars on pharmaceutical microbiology at companies and conferences across Europe, Asia, South America, and the US.
-He has been a proud member of PDA for over 15 years and is one of the few ASM Certified Specialists in Pharmaceutical and Medical Device Microbiology on the National Registry of Certified Microbiologists.
+Joe has delivered training seminars in pharmaceutical microbiology for companies in Europe, Asia, South America, and across the US.
+He has been a proud member of PDA for nearly 20 years and is one of the few ASM Certified Specialists in Pharmaceutical and Medical Device Microbiology on the National Registry of Certified Microbiologists.

 John W. Metcalfe, PhD